grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

 # CLI flag: -querier.max-samples
 [max_samples: <int> | default = 50000000]

-# The default evaluation interval or step size for subqueries.
-This config
+# (advanced) The default evaluation interval or step size for subqueries.
+This
-# option should be set on query-frontend too when query sharding is enabled.
+# config option should be set on query-frontend too when query sharding is
+# enabled.
 # CLI flag: -querier.default-evaluation-interval
 [default_evaluation_interval: <duration> | default = 1m]

-# Time since the last sample after which a time series is considered stale and
+# (advanced) Time since the last sample after which a time series is considered
-# ignored by expression evaluations.
-This config option should be set on
+# stale and ignored by expression evaluations.
+This config option should be set
-# query-frontend too when query sharding is enabled.
+# on query-frontend too when query sharding is enabled.
 # CLI flag: -querier.lookback-delta
 [lookback_delta: <duration> | default = 5m]
 ```